Loni Anderson: Personal life and death

 Anderson was married four times: to real estate developer Bruce Hasselberg (1964–1966), actor Ross Bickell (1974–1981), actor Burt Reynolds (1988–1994), and musician Bob Flick (2008 until her death).
 Flick, a founding member of the folk band the Brothers Four, first met Anderson at a movie premiere in Minneapolis in 1963.
 She had an acknowledged affair with her WKRP in Cincinnati co-star Gary Sandy near the end of her marriage with Bickell.

 Anderson had two children: a daughter, Deidra (fathered by Hasselberg), and a son, Quinton (adopted with Reynolds).
-She had four grandchildren from her two children.
+She had four grandchildren.

 Anderson died at Cedars-Sinai Medical Center of metastatic uterine leiomyosarcoma on August 3, 2025, at the age of 79.
 She was cremated and interred at Hollywood Forever Cemetery.